afeique/FoxyRoute/README.md

 Benchmark results are provided in `results.csv`, `log.txt`.

 A randomly generated route table `routes.php`, the FoxyRoute compiled route table `compiled_routes.php`, and the fake requests used to profile the dispatcher `fake_requests.php` are provided as examples.
-These three files return a PHP array and are overwritten every time the benchmark is run.
+These three files each return PHP arrays and are overwritten every time the benchmark is run.

 ## Performance Discussion